SpektraSystems/Microsoft-Cloud-Workshop/cognitive-services-and-deep-learning/README.md

 * LABVM is already deployed in ODL_csdl-XXXXX Resource Group and configured with all the requirements.
 * Installation of AzureML Workbench Setup will take around 30-45 minutes to install.
-* In exercise 2, task 1 you need to edit the command for creating the cluster environment by running the following command:
+* In exercise 2, task 1 you need to edit the command for creating the cluster environment with the following command:
 ```
 az ml env setup -c -g <resource group> -n mcwailabenv --location eastus2
 ```